A Bayesian Approach to In-Game Win Probability in Soccer: Conclusions

 \section{Conclusions}

-This paper introduced a Bayesian in-game win probability model for football.
-Our model uses eight features for each team and models the future number of goals that a team will score as a temporal stochastic process.
-Our evaluations indicate that the predictions made by this model are well calibrated and outperform the typical modelling approaches that are used in other sports.
-The model has relevant applications in sports story telling and can form a central component in the analysis of player performance in the crucial moments of a game.
+This paper introduced a Bayesian in-game win probability model for soccer.
+The model uses ten features for each team and models the future number of goals that a team will score as a temporal stochastic process.
+Empirically, the predictions made by this model are well calibrated and outperform the typical modelling approaches that are used in other sports.
+The model has relevant applications in sports story telling and can form a central component for analyzing player performance in the crucial moments of a game.

+\begin{acks} We thank SciSports for facilitating this research.
+This research received funding from the Flemish Government (AI Research Program).
+Pieter Robberechts is supported by the KU Leuven Research Fund (C14/17/070). \end{acks}